lmigueldf/doc/native/native-stack.md

 programming languages and because they allow code reuse between different platforms.

-### Game Closure DevKit to/from GC API
+### Game Closure DevKit to/from Devkit-Core

-Moving from the Game Closure DevKit requires calling JavaScript functions that live within the native folder of gcapi.
-Since the Game Closure DevKit makes the correct calls to gcapi behind the scenes the user does not need to know which platform their code will be running on.
+Moving from the Game Closure DevKit requires calling JavaScript functions that live within the native folder of devkit-core.
+Since the Game Closure DevKit makes the correct calls to devkit-core behind the scenes the user does not need to know which platform their code will be running on.

-### GC API to/from Core or Platform through the JavaScript Interpreter
+### Devkit-Core to/from Native-Core or Platform through the JavaScript Interpreter

 From within native code several JavaScript objects are created and added to the single object `NATIVE`.
 This global object in JavaScript provides functions that allow moving